 The retail operations segment gives rise to contract liabilities through the loyalty program and through the issuances of gift cards.
-The loyalty program liability and a portion of the gift card liability is included in trade accounts payable and accrued expenses, and a portion of the gift card liability is included in other liabilities on the condensed consolidated balance sheets.
+The loyalty program liability and a portion of the gift card liability is included in other liabilities on the condensed consolidated balance sheets.
 Our retail operations segment contract liabilities are as follows: